Ada County Courthouse

 - Second Floor: All Traffic Court and Magistrate Criminal Court courtrooms, Magistrate Judges' offices and their clerks; District Court court reporters and law clerks; Drug Court Coordinator;

-- Third Floor: Guardianship Monitoring Program Administrator and volunteers;
+- Third Floor: Guardianship Monitoring Program Coordinator and volunteers;

 - Fourth Floor: All Magistrate Family, Civil, Probate, and Small Claims courtrooms, Magistrate Judges' offices and their clerks; Trial Court Administrator, Assistant Trial Court Administrator, and staff; Family Court Services; Jury Commissioner; Marshal's main office; Mental Health Court; Small Claims Mediation Coordinator and volunteers; Transcripts Coordinator;